 During 2013-2014, Sovcomflot took delivery of two VLCCs, Svet and SCF Shanghai, which became the largest tankers in the history of the Russian commercial fleet.

 In 2018, Sovcomflot pioneered the adoption of cleaner-burning LNG as a primary fuel for large-capacity tankers, which allowed to significantly reduce vessel emissions.
 Today, Sovcomflot has six LNG-fuelled tankers in operation and five more under construction.

 LNG and LPG transportation

-Dry cargo fleet
+Dry cargo transportation

-During summer navigation in 2013 the NS Yakutia made the first passage across the Northern Sea Route, carrying iron ore concentrate as part of the programme to open up high-latitude Arctic routes between the Atlantic and Pacific Oceans.
+During summer navigation in 2013, NS Yakutia made the first passage across the Northern Sea Route, carrying iron ore concentrate as part of the programme to open up high-latitude Arctic routes between the Atlantic and Pacific Oceans.